Commission on a Way Forward

 - An Exit Plan (sometimes called the Taylor disaffiliation plan) passed by a small margin.
 This plan allows for churches to leave the denomination without loss of property.
 However, this plan was ruled unconstitutional by the Judicial Council.
 So, it is unknown whether or not this will go into effect.
 It has been referred to the Judicial Council for more rulings.

 We understand that you will still have questions.
 So do we.
 But we will continue to update you as we come into more information.
-There will also be two information sessions, hosted by the conference, that are open to the public:

 Finally, your BUMC pastors will continue their commitment to the mission and ministry of this church.
 While many decisions are still in flux, we trust wholeheartedly that God will lead us through this.
 We are honored to be in ministry with you, and we covet all your prayers for our church and our denomination as we walk through the days to come.
 Here at Birmingham, as always, we will strive to be in ministry to everyone in order to make disciples of Jesus Christ for the transformation of the world.